billthefarmer/editor/README.md

 ### Go to
 Select position in the current file on the horizontal seek bar in the dialog which will pop up.

+### Print
+Print the current file.
+If you would like the output highlighted, you will need to scroll slowly through the whole file to give the app a chance to highlight it. **Caution** &ndash; Attempting to print a large file on an older device with limited resources may cause the app to stop responding.

 ### View markdown
 You will be prompted to choose a viewer for an html file containing